 Selecting the Right Size Rug for your Living Room

 Selecting the right rug size is simple when you know where to start.
 At Sandra Asdourian Interiors we begin with the floor plan.
-This will determine the size rug.
+Therefore, this will determine the size rug.
 In other words, measuring the space you’d like the rug to fit.
 As an example, pick a size that frames your furniture.
-In the photo below this three by five is too small.
-It doesn’t match the scale of the room or furniture.
-However, by underlying it with a larger rug, it frames the furniture beautifully.

 For a larger room use a large rug.
 This way all the furniture sits on the rug.
-This Twelve by 14 is just right and fits under the legs of all the furniture.
+This 12′ x 14′ is just right and fits under the legs of all the furniture.

 Dining Rooms: Selecting the Right Rug Size